duckietown/book-devmanual-lx/src/consume/04-instructions-how-to-set-up-duckietown-lx-code-editor.md

 ## What's Next?

-Once you've completed the first two notebooks in the **hello-world** learning experience, continue on to the next page to use the workbench tools and drive a Duckiebot in the Duckietown simulator.
+After completing the first two notebooks in the **Braitenberg** learning experience, continue to the next page to use the workbench tools and drive a Duckiebot in the Duckietown simulator.

 ## Extra Options